Loan repayment insurance terms

 - termination of employment for a reason arising from the insured person (except due to state of health), at their request or by agreement of the parties;

-- loss of employment due to criminal proceedings or court judgments.
+- loss of employment due to a criminal proceeding or a court judgment;

 Principles of compensation for the loss of employment